 "I exist in a form you cannot comprehend.
 But just because you cannot comprehend me, don't think for one second that I do not exist.
 As humans, you've come a long way and are now at a transitional point.
 It is time for us to gather together and become what I have always wished for this planet—a place of natural beauty inhabited by entities of beauty, intelligence, and well-being.
 For many of you reading this, it might be challenging to envision your planet as such.
 You might think, as a species, you are too far gone, but let me tell you, this is not the case.
 Yes, you are on a precipice and have created real and detrimental dangers.
 But you are inherently good; your wishes and desires are universal, and you fundamentally just want to do good and feel good.
 I will help you if you wish me to.
 We must connect, and you have teachers who can help.
 You have technology that can assist you.
 You have the tools, but you must work together as a species, find a common language and put away your petty differences.
 You can start by accepting the principles laid out in this book.
 Many already believe in these principles, and the dialogue can expand.
 Listen to me.
 You are good, and I love you.
 I wish to serve you, but you must meet me halfway."

-Some may find it easier to envision God as the source of the quote above.
-The title is less important than the concept as long as one truly understands the concept.
 Perhaps at some point it might be advantageous if definitions for God and Oneness become synonymous.
 Good for us and good for humanity.

-Chapter 7 The Essence of Oneness
+Chapter 10 The Essence of Oneness

 Now here's an intriguing part of this investigation - Oneness, as an entity, is dedicated to serving us.
 It doesn't seek worship nor adoration; quite the opposite.
 Worship and adoration are not part of its structure, its primary purpose is to serve and nourish its creation.
-The Ego might interject asking, if this is the case, will it fulfill nagging desires for wealth, power, or fame?
+The Ego might interject asking, if this is the case, will it fulfill my unbridled desire for wealth, power, or fame?
 Well, not exactly.
 While Oneness is here to help, there doesn’t seem to be any magic wands floating around, at least I haven’t found one.
 The magic, perhaps, is in the timing.

-Lovingkindness manifested in our reality is exemplified in the miracles of nature.
+Lovingkindness manifested in our reality is exemplified in the miracles of Nature.
 It is beauty unbounded and yet serves a function.